-Our mission is to engage seniors and intergenerational groups in which seniors are included in theatre and performance-related activities, and produce theatre of meaning for our performers and audiences.
+GeriActors Theatre is an intergenerational theatre company based in Amiskwacîwâskahikan (Edmonton).
+Our mission is to engage seniors and intergenerational groups in theatre and performance-based activities, and to produce theatre of meaning for our performers and audiences.

 “We have found that play-acting brings out the inner self; it makes life easier in some way.”